flipperdevices/flipperzero-firmware/README.md

 ## Playlist editor:
 - Delete playlist (Deletes the selected playlist)
 - Rename playlist (Renames the selected playlist the new name provided)
+## Development plans/ideas:
+Things i would like to add:
+- Ability to add cards to playlists
+- Ability to remove cards from the playlist

+Any feedback is welcome and would be very much appreciated